JohanneBW/cds_visual_assignments/Assignment_4/README.md

 ## Assignment 4 - Classification benchmarks
 **Johanne Brandhøj Würtz**

+__Contribution__

+I work with Emil Buus Thomsen, Christoffer Mondrup Kramer and Rasmus Vesti Hansen in this assignment.
+All contributed equally to every stage of this project.
+Subsequently, I have modified and corrected the code myself in relation to in-depth comments and further corrections in the code.
+In the coding process itself, everyone has contributed equally (25%/25%/25%/25%).

 __Assignment description__

 This is assignment 4.
 For this assignment we create two command-line tools which can be used to perform a simple classification task on the MNIST data and print the output to the terminal.